 So if you’re planning some amazing yoga travel in 2018, here are…

-7 of the Best Yoga Travel Destinations for Your 2018 Adventures
+The Best Yoga Travel Destinations

-Best Exotic Yoga Travel Destinations
+Best Surf & Yoga Travel Destinations

 If you want heat, beaches, and the chance to surf on turquoise oceans, book yourself into a yoga retreat in one of these exotic locations.

 There is something truly magical about Croatia.
 We don’t know if it’s the miles of pristine coastline, the incredibly friendly people or the spectacular wine, but every time we set foot in Croatia we never want to leave.

 Combine these delights with the plethora of yoga retreats and you’ve got yourself a perfect yoga travel destination.

 Do Game of Thrones tours count as spiritual and cultural experiences?
 No?
 How about incredibly beautiful walled cities?
 Dubrovnik is just one of the many remarkable cities in Croatia.
 If you’re into living history, Croatia is hard to beat.

 Outdoor adventures in Croatia